nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 }
 ```

-It is possible to extend permission policy with a `custom` behavior, which does
+It is possible to extend transfer permission policy with a `custom` behavior,
-not overlap with already existing standard policies.
-This standard does not specify
+which does not overlap with already existing standard policies.
+This standard
-exact types for custom config entry points.
-FA2 token contract clients that support
+does not specify exact types for custom config entry points.
+FA2 token contract
-custom config entry points must know their types a priori and/or use a `tag` hint
+clients that support custom config entry points must know their types a priori
-of `custom_permission_policy`.
+and/or use a `tag` hint of `custom_permission_policy`.

-##### Customizing Permission Policy
+##### Customizing Transfer Permission Policy

 The FA2 contract MUST always implement the [core transfer behavior](#core-transfer-behavior).
 However, FA2 contract developer MAY chose to implement either the